We would love to keep you up to date with our campaigns so you can help us improve the world for working mums. Join our movement

-Please join our campaign #Givemesix to increase the time limit to take a case of pregnancy or maternity discrimination to tribunal from 3 months to 6 months.
-Mothers should not be forced to make a choice between the health of themselves, their baby and justice.
+Our big campaign at the moment is called #Givemesix where we are asking the Government to increase the time limit to raise a tribunal claim from 3 months to 6 months.
+We know that this time limit has an impact on the number of pregnant women and new mums who can access justice and believe that mothers should not be forced to make a choice between the health of themselves, their baby and justice.

 Pregnant Then Screwed is campaigning for various changes to the law that we believe will help reduce discrimination and create a more equal playing field for men and women in the workplace.
 The key changes we are requesting are as follows: